Thierry Ravalomanda’s quick guide to the role of FIUs in asset recovery

 In a nutshell: Banks and other businesses that conduct transactions on behalf of clients sometimes notice a suspicious transaction but don’t have hard evidence of illegality.
 Instead of going directly to law enforcement, they first contact the country’s FIU to analyse the transaction and decide whether or not further action is needed.

 This buffer role is important not only for catching criminals but for recovering assets arising from their crimes.

 What can FIUs do?

 A Financial Intelligence Unit (FIU) is a central national agency.
-Its role is to receive, analyse and receive Suspicious Transaction Reports (STRs) or other financial information received from reporting entitles.
+Its role is to receive, analyse and disseminate Suspicious Transaction Reports (STRs) or other financial information submitted by reporting entities.

 Most FIUs are independent administrative bodies.
 Some are established within the judicial branch of government and have additional powers, for example to conduct searches or seize assets.
 Others countries have so-called law enforcement FIUs with stronger investigative powers.
 You can see a full description of the different types of FIUs here.

 Reporting entities are businesses that are legally obliged to put in place a preventive framework for anti-money laundering/countering financing of terrorism (AML/CFT).
 There are two types:

 - Financial institutions (e.g. banks, insurance companies, currency exchange services);